Producers Guild of America: Scott Rudin

-Anti-harresment initiative
+Anti-harassment initiative

 The PGA broadened its Independent Production Safety Initiative to incorporate anti-bullying training, aiming to eradicate workplace violence and aggression, in response to he allegations against Rudin.
 In addition to this expansion, the guild established a task force to address these issues within its membership and the wider entertainment industry, affirming its dedication to collaborating with other organizations to combat such behavior.

 In a statement, the PGA expressed deep concern over ongoing allegations of workplace harassment and abuse in the industry, pledging solidarity with those who spoke out against such violence and intimidation.
 The guild emphasized the collective responsibility to foster a more equitable and safe environment for all industry participants.
 Subsequently, Actors’ Equity Association urged The Broadway League to publicly address the accusations against Rudin, noting the PGA's statement and questioning the League's silence on the matter.

 Actor's Equity Association Executive Director Mary McColl expressed concern over the Broadway League's lack of action following allegations against Rudin.
 Equity emphasizes the importance of a safe workplace and encourages reporting of bullying, discrimination, or safety issues, offering an anonymous hotline for members.
 Despite none of the individuals mentioned in the allegations being Equity members, the union remains committed to workplace safety for all.
 The Hollywood Reporter's article on April 7, 2018, alleged workplace abuse by Rudin, prompting a joint statement condemning harassment from Equity, IATSE, and SAG-AFTRA on April 12.
 Equity publicly requested Rudin release staff from NDAs on April 17 after private discussions with other unions and the Broadway League.
 Members experiencing or witnessing bullying, harassment, or intimidation can utilize Equity's anonymous hotline for assistance.